HaxeFlixel/haxeflixel.com/src/documents/demos/FlxNapeDemo.html.md

 title: "FlxNapeDemo"
 layout: demo
 pageOrder: 1
-thumb: "FlxNapeDemo.jpg"
-swf: "FlxNapeDemo.swf"
 SWFHeight: 480
 SWFWidth: 640
+source: "Flixel%20Features/FlxNapeDemo"
 ```

-FlxNapeDemo demo showcases the integration of the Nape Physics Engine with HaxeFlixel.
+FlxNapeDemo demo showcases the integration of the [Nape Physics Engine](http://napephys.com/) with HaxeFlixel.

 Thanks to ProG4mr for his work with these Demos and his work providing FlxNapeSprite and FlxNapeState.
 See the flixel-addons repository.